ibn-xu/CFA3_LOS/CFAIII_LOS.md

 3. distinguish between **Active Share** and **active risk** and discuss how each  measure relates to a manager’s investment strategy;

 4. discuss the application of **risk budgeting** concepts in portfolio  construction;

    - absolute risk
    - relative risk
      - using $ activetisk $ & $ \Delta weight $
-   - appropriate level:
+   - appropriate leverage:
-     - leverage will reduce expected compounded return in a multi-period setting
+     - **leverage** will reduce expected compounded return in a multi-period setting

 5. discuss risk measures that are incorporated in equity portfolio construction and describe how **limits** set on these measures affect  portfolio construction;